OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

     <tr>
       <td rowspan="9">ui</td>
       <td>n/a</td>
-      <td>The <code>ui</code> property in the ShAvatar constructor is a comprehensive configuration object that allows for the customization of various styling aspects of the avatar component.
+      <td>The <code>ui</code> property in the <code>ShAvatar</code> constructor is a comprehensive configuration object that allows for the customization of various styling aspects of the avatar component.
 Each attribute within the <code>ui</code> property targets a specific part of the avatar display, providing detailed control over its appearance and layout.
 Below is a detailed description of each attribute within the <code>ui</code> property:</td>
     </tr>
     <tr>
       <td></td>
       <td><code>wrapper</code></td>
       <td>Defines the overall styling for the container that holds all the elements of the avatar.
-The attribute "shadow-xl" is used to provide a shadow effect around the wrapper.</td>
+The attribute </code>shadow-xl</code> is used to provide a shadow effect around the wrapper.</td>
     </tr>
     <tr>
       <td></td>